Raymond L. Woosley: Medical research

-In 2002, Dr. Woosley's research discovered the primary mechanism of methadone-induced sudden death.
+In 2002, Woosley's research discovered the primary mechanism of methadone-induced sudden death.
 His subsequent research on methadone resulted in the addition of warnings to the official label.
 He is an authority on drugs, like methadone, that prolong the QT interval on the electrocardiogram and cause a particular potentially lethal cardiac arrhythmia, torsade de pointes.
 As President of AZCERT, he leads a team of scientists that maintains web-based lists of the drugs that have this potential toxicity; this website, with over 1,100 visits daily and over 66,000 registered users, is an internationally recognized resource cited in textbooks and used by researchers to evaluate the impact of drug safety programs.

 Leadership and service

-Dr. Woosley was elected President of the American Society for Clinical Pharmacology and Therapeutics and the Association for Medical School Pharmacology Chairs.
+Woosley was elected President of the American Society for Clinical Pharmacology and Therapeutics and the Association for Medical School Pharmacology Chairs.
 He has served on numerous advisory committees for the Food and Drug Administration, the National Institutes of Health, and the Department of Veterans Affairs.
-From 2009 to 1012 he was a member of the Drug Forum, a committee of the National Academy of Science's Institute of Medicine.
+From 2009 to 2012 he was a member of the Drug Forum, a committee of the National Academy of Science's Institute of Medicine.
 He has served on the editorial boards for numerous cardiology and pharmacology journals.
 He has provided testimony on a wide range of healthcare and drug safety issues to Congressional Committees and hearings on 18 occasions.

 Honors and recognition

-For his contributions to medicine, Dr. Woosley received the Rawls-Palmer Award and the William B. Abrams Award from the American Society of Clinical Pharmacology.
+For his contributions to medicine, Woosley received the Rawls-Palmer Award and the William B. Abrams Award from the American Society of Clinical Pharmacology.
 He received the Harry Gold Award in Therapeutics from the American Society for Pharmacology and Experimental Therapeutics.
 He was the Sir Henry Hallet Dale Visiting Professorship in Clinical Pharmacology at the Johns Hopkins University School of Medicine.
 Dr. Woosley received the FDA Commissioner's Special Citation for his work on the toxicity of dietary supplements containing ephedra.
-In 2010 the PhRMA Foundation granted Dr. Woosley the Award in Excellence in Clinical Pharmacology.
-The University of Miami School of Medicine, the University of Louisville and Western Kentucky University have selected Dr. Woosley as a Distinguished Alumnus and the Significant Sig Award from the Sigma Chi Fraternity.
+In 2010 the PhRMA Foundation granted Woosley the Award in Excellence in Clinical Pharmacology.
+The University of Miami School of Medicine, the University of Louisville and Western Kentucky University have selected Woosley as a Distinguished Alumnus and the Significant Sig Award from the Sigma Chi Fraternity.